rtCamp/transcoder/README.md

 * **License:** [GPL v2 or later]( http://www.gnu.org/licenses/gpl-2.0.html)

 ## Description ##
+**Transcoder plugin has been discontinued and no longer maintained**, we recommend to use our new video management solution [GoDAM](https://godam.io/?utm_source=readme&utm_medium=plugin&utm_campaign=transcoder) which provides smart transcoding & adaptive bitrate, generate thumbnail, add custom layers, better way to organize media files, serve via CDN and do a lot more.
+Install the GoDAM plugin from [here](https://wordpress.org/plugins/godam)

 Transcoder easily converts all audio and video files uploaded to your website to a web-friendly format.

 Transcoder eliminates the need for a dedicated media node- no fiddling with installation, managing dependancies or renting servers!
 Transcoder also works on shared hosting- just install, subscribe and go!